-Update on Insurance Coverage for Naturopathic Doctors in the State of Maine
+Update on Insurance Coverage

 SEC.
 2706.
-NON-DISCRIMINATION IN HEALTH CARE.
+NON-DISCRIMINATION IN HEALTHCARE

-(a) PROVIDERS.—A group health plan and a health insurance issuer offering group or individual health insurance coverage shall not discriminate with respect to participation under the plan or coverage against any health care provider who is acting within the scope of that provider’s license or certification under applicable State law.
-This section shall not require that a group health plan or health insurance issuer contract with any health care provider willing to abide by the terms and conditions for participation established by the plan or issuer.
+A group health plan and a health insurance issuer offering group or individual health insurance coverage shall not discriminate concerning participation under the plan or coverage against any healthcare provider acting within the scope of their license or certification under applicable State law.
+This section shall not require a group health plan or health insurance issuer contract with any healthcare provider willing to abide by the terms and conditions for participation established by the plan or issuer.

-As many of our patients are aware, NENH and other Naturopathic Doctors offices in the state of Maine are currently conducting a postcard campaign in order to make the voices of insurance subscribers heard.
-These postcards, available in our office and many others, state that consumers want the federal mandate of 2706 enforced so that Naturopathic Services are covered by their insurance plans.
-MAND is now also considering introducing a bill for the next legislative session (2016) in order to force compliance with 2706.
+As many of our patients are aware, NENH, and other Naturopathic Doctors’ offices in Maine are currently conducting a postcard campaign to make the voices of insurance subscribers heard.
+These postcards, available in our office and many others, state that consumers want the federal mandate of 2706 enforced so that their insurance plans cover naturopathic services.
+MAND is now also considering introducing a bill for the next legislative session (2016) to force compliance with 2706.

-Stop by NENH and fill out one of the postcards, or call the office and we can fill one out on your behalf
+- Stop by NENH and fill out one of the postcards, or call the office and we can fill one out on your behalf.

-Contact your insurance company and tell them that you would like your insurance benefits to extend to Naturopathic Doctors and that excluding this coverage is currently against the law
+- Contact your insurance company and tell them that you would like your insurance benefits to extend to Naturopathic Doctors and that excluding this coverage is currently against the law.

 Don’t forget that the most important thing to Health Insurance providers is you, the consumer.
 Make your voice heard and demand that the law put forth by section 2706 of the ACA is followed.
 Let’s see what we can accomplish when we all work together toward this common goal.

 As a reminder, if you use Naturopathic Healthcare and have private health insurance other than MCHO, you can request a billing summary for your out-of-pocket expenses.
 You can then submit this summary to your insurance company for reimbursement.
-Many of our patients are partially or fully reimbursed for out-of-pocket expenses at NENH.
+Many patients are partially or fully reimbursed for out-of-pocket expenses at NENH.
 We encourage you to use this service, as the more documentation of Naturopathic services received by insurance providers, the higher the awareness of consumer demand.